 Most lines (except Slurs, Volta brackets and the Ambitus) can be applied from a palette in the following ways:

 To apply a line to just one note

 - 1. Click on a note, then Ctrl+Click on the next note; - 2.
-In a palette, click on a line (double-click in versions prior to 3.4).
+Double-click a line.

 To apply a line across a range of notes